nandanmagdum/News-App/README.md

 # News App

 ## 📌 Overview
-App made using Flutter and News API to fetch the latest news from the Internet.
+App is made using Flutter and News API to fetch the latest news from the Internet.

-## 🚀 How to Set Up and Run the Project Locally

 ### Prerequisites
 - Flutter 3